THE-Engineering/indonesia-api/README.md

 - Step 6 - [Edit the bucket to send events to the queue](docs/edit-the-bucket.md)
 - Step 7 - [Review your `.env` file](docs/review-your-env.md)

-Upload files into AWS _before starting this application_, or else _wait for the 🚀_!
+Upload files into AWS _before starting the application_, or else _wait for the 🚀_!

 ## Configuration